thoughtworks/build-your-own-radar/README.md

 This will:

 1. spawn a server that will listen locally on port 8080
-1. mount the host volume on `/mnt/radar/sheets/` into the container on `/opt/build-your-own-radar/sheets/`.
+2. mount the host volume on `/mnt/radar/sheets/` into the container on `/opt/build-your-own-radar/sheets/`.
-1. open http://localhost:8080 and for the URL piece '(Enter the URL of your Google Sheet of CSV file bellow...)' type: http://localhost:8080/sheets/${NAME_OF_YOUR_SHEET}.csv - it needs to be a csv file.
+3. open http://localhost:8080 and for the URL piece '(Enter the URL of your Google Sheet of CSV file bellow...)' type: http://localhost:8080/sheets/${NAME_OF_YOUR_SHEET}.csv - it needs to be a csv file.

 You can now work locally on your machine, updating the csv file, rendering the result back on your browser.
+There is a sample csv file in `spec/end_to_end_tests/resources/localfiles/radar.csv` for reference

 **_Notes:_**